-So how to you optimize your long haul capacity?
+So how do you optimize your long haul capacity?

 - Sub-optimal modulation means low capacity per carrier, costing you more per byte